Welcome to the Third World Congress of Business History, Toronto, July 27 - 31, 2026

 Andrea H. Schneider (GUG)

-Takeshi Shimizu (University of Tokyo)
+Takashi Shimizu (University of Tokyo)

 Chinmay Tumbe (Indian Institute of Management Ahmedabad)